epicodus/textbook/readme.md

 * DEVISE_MAILER_SENDER
 * RAILS_SECRET_TOKEN (a default value is provided for use in development, but this is not secure for production)

-Currently, since they all relate to sending email, it is not necessary to set any of them in development or test environments.
+Currently it is not necessary to set any of them in development or test environments (since all but the last relates to sending email, and the last has a default value).

 ##To do